Two young women in Florida ‘dressed up as grannies’ to get vaccinated, health official says

 Orange County has vaccinated more than 200,000 people, Pino said, adding that the county is increasing its capacity to keep up with desire in the community.

-“It’s great to see that demand," he said.
-"We haven’t had any lack of willing arms to get vaccinated... we have people faking to be old to get vaccinated.”
+“It’s great to see that demand,” he said.
+“We haven’t had any lack of willing arms to get vaccinated. … We have people faking to be old to get vaccinated.”